cockroachdb/docs/src/current/v24.3/ldap-authorization.md

 We recommend that you explicitly specify which groups should be mapped to CockroachDB roles rather than using broader filters.
 This ensures that only intended groups are granted database access.
 {{site.data.alerts.end}}

-### Step 2: Create Matching Roles
+### Step 2: Create matching roles

 Create CockroachDB roles that match your LDAP group names and grant appropriate privileges to each role.
-Remember that role names must comply with CockroachDB's [identifier requirements](https://www.cockroachlabs.com/docs/v24.2/create-user#user-names).
+Remember that role names must comply with CockroachDB's [identifier requirements]({% link {{ page.version.version }}/create-user.md %}#user-names).

 For example, if you've configured the group filter to allow `crdb_analysts` and `crdb_developers`: